This guide will get you up and running with Kubently in under 10 minutes.

 Install the CLI

-npm install -g @kubently/cli
+npm i -g @kubently/cli

 Configure the CLI